Maternity care is available to all prospective mothers/parents and, if a woman has health insurance in Iceland, her maternity care is free of charge.

 Midwives are responsible for maternity care in collaboration with primary healthcare physicians and other professionals.
 In many locations expecting parents are offered additional courses of instruction for a charge, for example, on preparation for childbirth and breastfeeding.

-Information on primary healthcare centres in Iceland be found on the websites of the Ministry of Welfare and Primary Health Care in the Capital Area.
+Information on primary healthcare centres in Iceland be found on the websites of the Ministry of Health and Primary Health Care in the Capital Area.

 No fee is charged for childbirth services as long as the mother has Icelandic health insurance.